The safest way to pay a private seller

 Pay online and pick up your car

 There's no need to meet at a bank or carry large amounts of cash.
-Pay online with your bank account, credit card, or Zelle.
-If your seller has a loan, we'll give you a temporary permit while you wait for us to mail you the title.
+Pay immediately with ACH or send a wire.
+We'll give you a temporary permit so you can drive legally while waiting for the title in the mail.

 Customers love us